Your Horoscope This Week: November 16 To 22

 Libra Sun & Rising:

-Money, worth, and what you refuse to beg for are the themes this final week of Scorpio
+Money, worth, and what you refuse to beg for are the themes this final week of Scorpio season is dredging up, Libra.

-season is dredging up, Libra.
-And with retrograde Mercury and your ruler Venus both in Scorpio, activating your value sector, it’s time to examine not just your finances, but the deeper beliefs fueling your sense of “enoughness.”
-You’re being asked to shift from “What can I get?” to “What do I deserve?”
-This isn’t a week to undersell, overgive, or people-please your way into crumbs.
-Your magic is currency and your time is gold, so let that reframe how you ask, spend, save, and receive.

-season is dredging up, Libra.
 And with retrograde Mercury and your ruler Venus both in Scorpio, activating your value sector, it’s time to examine not just your finances, but the deeper beliefs fueling your sense of “enoughness.”
 You’re being asked to shift from “What can I get?” to “What do I deserve?”
 This isn’t a week to undersell, overgive, or people-please your way into crumbs.
 Your magic is currency and your time is gold, so let that reframe how you ask, spend, save, and receive.

 Meanwhile, the Scorpio New Moon on November 20 invites you to reset your relationship with wealth and self-esteem alike.
 What new habits, rates, or rituals would help you feel more rooted in abundance?
 What old stories around scarcity are ready to be composted?
 With Mars in Sag now energizing your expression and visibility sector, the Universe wants you seen, compensated, and celebrated — but you have to claim it.
 Set intentions that treat your worth as non-negotiable.